 - Brown a few pieces at a time.
 When all are done, set aside.

 - Add onions and garlic in the butter, stirring until onions are lightly browned.

 - Add tomatoes from the can with their juice, cinnamon sticks, chicken stock, or wine with more salt and pepper if needed.

-- When sauce comes to a boil, add the chicken, making sure that each piece is covered in the sauce.
+- When sauce comes to a boil, add the chicken, ensuring that each piece is covered in the sauce.

 - Cover and reduce heat.